The Jikes RVM version 3.1.3 runs on the following systems:

 We are happy to take patches to support more platforms.
 However, we can’t guarantee proper maintenance without suitable regression machines.

 - Work on x64 support has been started.
-The x64 baseline compiler works for the most part.
-However, there are still (intermittent) failures.
-Depending on the configurations that you want to use, it might not be reliable enough for research.
-The x64 opt compiler port is partly working but has seen little testing.
+The x64 baseline compiler is working.
+The x64 opt compiler port seems to be working but has seen comparatively little testing.

 - There are no plans to support other architectures at this time.
 If you want to have support for another architecture in the mainline Jikes RVM so that it ends up in an official release, we urge you to contact the team via the core mailing list before starting your work.
 This will make integration of the port much easier.
 If you have questions about private ports (i.e. ports that you cannot or do not want to contribute to the mainline), please use the researchers list instead of the core list.